 What is the Third Realm?

-By Maegan Kenney, M.A.
-PhD Cand., Transpersonal Therapist, Owner of Third Realm Integration
+By Maegan Kenney, MA, LPC, Owner of Third Realm Integration

 When we have been granted the gift of participating in another person’s healing journey and maintain gratitude for how this union can also change us in the process, major shifts are created in our immediate atmosphere and beyond.
 This ride of life is remarkable, that I know.
 It comes with great responsibility and there is nothing more exciting to me than that.